getporter/porter/docs/content/plugins/filesystem.md

 ## Plugin Configuration

-There is no configuration available for the host plugin.
+There is no configuration available for the filesystem plugin.